 How Dealer Prices Form

-Dealers price inventory based on acquisition cost, market comparables, holding expectations, and desired profit margins.
+Dealers price based on acquisition cost, market comparables, holding expectations, and desired margins.
 A dealer who paid $2,000 for a note and expects to hold it six months might price it at $3,500—enough margin to cover costs and time while remaining competitive.

 When Auction Prices Run High

-Grade scarcity creates auction premiums.
+Grade scarcity creates premiums.
 A note might be common in Fine but genuinely rare in Uncirculated.
 When choice examples appear, collectors who insist on high grades compete intensively.
 The same note in lower grade might sell near guide values while the choice example exceeds them dramatically.

 When Dealer Prices Make Sense